AbdelhafezMohammed/WebshopProductManagement/README.md

  **Start Database:**

  - using docker

  1- Navigate to the solution root folder
  2-  Using terminal or cmd run command `docker compose up`

+ -Local SQL Server
- -or install SQL Server locally and set password  for sql server `sa` user from `SqlServerConnectionString` in appsettings.json in WebShop.API
+1- Install SQL server locally and set password for sql server `sa` user from `SqlServerConnectionString` in appsettings.json in WebShop.API

  **How to test:**